El Caño Archaeological Park: 2011

-As work continued on the excavation at El Caño news began to spread rapidly about the discoveries being made at the site.
+As work continued on the excavation at El Caño, news began to spread rapidly about the discoveries being made at the site.
 The excitement in the region built up rapidly and in 2011 the project received large contributions from the Panamanian Government and National Geographic.
 This allowed Mayo and her team to start a new excavation pit.
 In this new pit they would find the biggest discovery currently at El Caño.
 Here they found the body of warrior chief adorned in gold artifacts while laying atop 25 specifically arranged bodies of other individuals.

 El Caño's archaeology as of 2016

-As of 2016, Archaeology work is still being carried out at the burial sites located at El Caño and many spectacular artifacts are still being pulled out of the ground.
-Archaeologist who have worked on the site believe that even though there have been many great discoveries, scientist have hardly scratched the surface of what El Caño can offer to the scientific world.
+As of 2016, archaeology work was still being carried out at the burial sites located at El Caño and many spectacular artifacts are still being pulled out of the ground.
+Archaeologists who have worked on the site believe that even though there have been many great discoveries, scientists have hardly scratched the surface of what El Caño can offer to the scientific world.
 It has also brought academics of all fields of study to question several other places in the surrounding area that have been speculated to contain archaeological sites that have never been investigated.

+2024 developments

+In early 2024, archaeologists report having found a cache of artifacts including numerous items of gold.
+Along with the cache were the bodies of numerous individuals, presumably sacrificed along with the artifacts in honor of a high-status individual of the Coclé culture at whose tomb the artifacts and bodies were found.
+The tomb is believed to date from around AD 800.
+Artifacts recovered included gold bracelets, belts with gold beads, gold plates and earrings and two bone flutes.

-The rise of tourism in El Caño
+Rise of tourism in El Caño

 Although the discovery of the burial sites at El Caño have contributed a lot to the academic world, it has also done a lot to change the economics of the region.
 The discovery at El Caño has become something that is celebrated among members of the local population and the rest of Panama.
 The discovery of golden artifacts and the pre-Columbine tombs have aroused the interest of people worldwide.
 People who feel captivated by the concept of adventure have begun to travel to El Caño so they can feel the excitement of discovery.
 In recent years tourism has been rising in El Caño and today the local population have worked with Archaeologist to create a small archaeological park that people can visit.